nt246/NTRES-6100-data-science/assignments/assignment_6.md

     -   **Reproduce this markdown template**, except for this list of instructions which you **don’t** have to include.
-Pay attention to all the formating in this file, including bullet points, bolded characters, inserted code chunks, headings, text colors, blank lines, etc.
+Pay attention to all the formatting in this file, including bullet points, bolded characters, inserted code chunks, headings, text colors, blank lines, etc.